-These are general requirements to apply for a Swiss Tourist Schengen Visa for educational training purposes.
-The requirements might vary depending on the country you are applying from:
+Despite variations between countries, these are general requirements to apply for a Swiss Tourist Schengen Visa for educational training purposes:

-- Invitation letter stating the purpose of visit to Switzerland from the inviting organization
+- An invitation letter stating the purpose of the visit to Switzerland from the inviting organization

 - Filled in and signed application form

-- Valid passport, 2 recent passport format photos and proof of civil status
+- Valid passport, two recent passport format photos and proof of civil status

 - Proof of accommodation for the whole duration of the intended stay in Switzerland